-An October 2020 "Reward for Justice" offer made by the US State Department to pay up to \$10 million for information leading to the disruption of Hezbollah's financial networks listed Muhammad Qasir, Muhammad Qasim al-Bazzal, and Ali Qasir as the main actors in Hezbollah's illicit financing, much of which comes from Iran.
-All three of these actors were designated as Specially Designated Global Terrorists by the US State Department.
+In October 2020, the U.S. Department of State's "Reward for Justice" identified Muhammad Qasir, Muhammad Qasim al-Bazzal, and Ali Qasir as the main actors in Hezbollah's illicit financing, much of which comes from Iran, and offered to pay up to \$10 million for information leading to the disruption of Hezbollah's financial networks.
+The U.S. Department of State designated all three actors as Specially Designated Global Terrorists.
 In the offer, the State Department mentioned how Muhammad Qasir and other Hezbollah officials set up front companies to hide the IRGC-Quds Force's role in the sale of crude oil.
-On the other hand, Ali Qasir ran a front company called Talaqi Group in order to deliver shipments by sea to the terrorist network.
-A 2018 Treasury designation of Qasir (head of Hezbollah Unit 108) described him as being responsible for "facilitating the transfer of weapons, technology, and other support from Syria to Lebanon."
-In January 2022, the Biden administration enacted additional sanctions on a number of Hezbollah operatives and front companies in an effort to "disrupt Hezbollah's illicit activities and [its] attempts to evade sanctions."
+On the other hand, Ali Qasir ran a front company called Talaqi Group to deliver shipments by sea to the terrorist network.
+A 2018 U.S. Department of the Treasury designation of Qasir (head of Hezbollah Unit 108) described him as responsible for "facilitating the transfer of weapons, technology, and other support from Syria to Lebanon."
+In January 2022, the Biden administration enacted additional sanctions on several Hezbollah operatives and front companies to "disrupt Hezbollah's illicit activities and [its] attempts to evade sanctions."

-In March 2022, a US Treasury delegation held talks in Beirut with the Lebanese president, along with other high-ranking officials.
+In March 2022, a U.S. Department of the Treasury delegation held talks in Beirut with the Lebanese president and other high-ranking officials.
 The talks were focused on Lebanon's efforts to combat corruption, money laundering, terrorism financing, and drug and smuggling operations.
-US officials made clear that sanctions against Hezbollah should be enforced through financial and banking authorities.
+U.S. officials clarified that sanctions against Hezbollah should be enforced through financial and banking authorities.